boat-vitals/delay_off_timer/README.md

 4. Resistor 7.5K to IO23 and GND
 5. DC-DC module outputs to Wemos ESP32 board VCC ("+") and GND ("-")
 6. DC-DC module input ("+") to Relay Shield inout ( middle screw terminal of the relay )
-7. Relay Shield inout ( middle screw terminal of the relay ) to red cable for "+" 12v input/power (with cable terminal on the other end)
+7. Relay Shield input ( middle screw terminal of the relay ) to red cable for "+" 12v input/power (with cable terminal on the other end)
 8. Resistor 30K ( other end ) to Relay Shield NO ( left screw terminal of the relay )
 9. Relay Shield NO ( left screw terminal of the relay ) to red/white cable for "+" 12v to the pump (with cable terminal on the other end)
 10. DC-DC module input ("-") to black cable for "-" power supplay 12v (with cable terminal on the other end)